-Day 5 Oral HearingOBC & EWS Reservation in Postgraduate Medical Admissions
+Day 5 Oral HearingOBC & EWS Reservation in Postgraduate Medical Admissions (PG NEET)

 On January 5th 2022, a two-judge Bench comprising Justices D.Y.
 Chandrachud and A.S.
 Bopanna began the fifth day of hearings in challenges to the Union government’s OBC and EWS reservations in the All India Quota for postgraduate (PG) medical students.